Identifying and characterizing superspreaders of low-credibility content on Twitter: Related work

 Topical approaches take into account network structure and also consider the content being shared~\cite{haveliwala_topic-sensitive_2003, weng_twitterrank_2010}.
 For example, Topic Sensitive PageRank~\cite{haveliwala_topic-sensitive_2003} calculates topic-specific PageRank scores.
 Another way to extend PageRank is to bias the random walk through a topic-specific relationship network~\cite{weng_twitterrank_2010}.

 Given the ample evidence of manipulation within social media information ecosystems~\cite{torres2020trains, shao2018spread, Shao2018anatomy, golovchenko2020russiantrolls}, it is important to investigate whether the results mentioned above generalize to misinformation diffusion on social media platforms.
 Simple heuristics like degree centrality (i.e., the number of connections of a node) perform comparably to more expensive algorithms when seeking to identify superspreaders~\cite{budak_limiting_2011}.
 These results, though encouraging, rely on model-based simulations and decade-old data.
 More recent work has proposed methods for identifying fake news spreaders and influential actors within disinformation networks that rely on deep neural networks and other machine learning algorithms~\cite{leonardi_automated_2021,smith_automatic_2021}.
+Another approach that has been applied in social media studies~\cite{Flamino2023Jun, Bovet2019} treats this task as a problem of optimal percolation in random networks~\cite{Morone2015Aug}.
+The goal is to minimize the energy in a many-body system to pinpoint the smallest possible set of influential accounts~\cite{Morone2015Aug}.
 These methods, however, are complex and hard to interpret.

-Here we evaluate simple metrics inspired by the literature~\cite{pei_searching_2014,budak_limiting_2011}, and address the gaps related to the misinformation space.
-We consider a Twitter user's degree within the social (follower) network as well as the misinformation-diffusion (retweet) network.
-We also introduce the FIB-index metric based on the $h$-index~\cite{hirsch_index_2005}, which has also been proposed as a measure of node influence~\cite{lu_h-index_2016}.
+Here we evaluate simple metrics inspired by the literature~\cite{pei_searching_2014,budak_limiting_2011} that can be applied easily to most social media platforms, and address the gaps related to the misinformation space.
+We consider a Twitter user's degree within the social (follower) network as well as the diffusion (retweet) network of low-credibility content.
+We also apply the $h$-index~\cite{hirsch_index_2005} --- previously proposed as a measure of node influence~\cite{lu_h-index_2016} --- in a novel way to the realm of misinformation.
 Finally, we consider a bot score metric~\cite{Yang2020botometer-lite} that has been shown to capture the role of potential platform manipulation by inauthentic accounts~\cite{shao2018spread}.